 Greengate Eatery – do a wonderful fresh lunch buffet with lots of salads and veg – it is in a hidden courtyard just off Kerk Street.
 It will work for vegetarians – doubtful for vegans!
 No website – no facebook!
 Find them at De Wet Square, corner of Church and Bird Streets, Stellenbosch Central, Stellenbosch.

 Babel at Babylonstoren – Babylonstoren is the most beautiful organic vegetable garden in the Cape.
 It is open to the public and is wonderful to explore.
 One is welcome to pick anything that is ripe and eat it as one goes.
 To get the most from the garden – book the garden tour at 10am.
 For their restaurant Babel – the Chefs harvest from the garden each morning.
-They do the most amazing salads – a red, green and yellow salad.
-Each salad contains whatever is seasonal at the time of your visit.
+They do the most amazing salads.
 For mains there is always a vegetarian option and a big bowl of freshly made vegetables – including the most delicious roast potatoes on the planet.
 I am sure they will make a plan for vegans too!
 Or order a feast of salads – they are amazing!

 Gretyon (a gorgeous little village about an hour from Cape Town)